visudchang/mission-sim/docs/README.md

 In terminal, run:
 docker-compose up --build

-Once built, the GUI will be available at: http://localhost:3000
+Once built, the GUI can be found at: http://localhost:3000

-# Project Structure
-mission-sim/
-── gui/ # React frontend
-── go/ # Go-based flight computer
-── sim/ # Orbital mechanics and spacecraft physics
-── telemetry/ # Serial/LoRa/IMU interface
-── comms/ # TCP client-server connection
-── docs/ # README.md
-── tests/ # Unit and integration tests
-── Dockerfile.* # Docker configurations
-── docker-compose.yml

 # Demo
 A full demo video is available at: https://visudchang.com/projects/mission-sim.